-The content partner for this network is Reginald (Reggie) Moore, Director of Violence Prevention Policy and Engagement for the Medical College of Wisconsin’s Comprehensive Injury Center.
+We were pleased to work with our content partner for this Network, Reginald (Reggie) Moore, Director of Violence Prevention Policy and Engagement for the Medical College of Wisconsin’s Comprehensive Injury Center.

 For more than five years, Reggie Moore led a community-driven process and convened multi-sector partners to launch and implement The Blueprint for Peace, a comprehensive gun violence prevention initiative in Milwaukee.
 He joined the Medical College of Wisconsin this past spring and grounds his work in the understanding of violence as a public health matter.

-As our content partner, Moore will help network participants learn about and apply specific gun violence prevention best practices.
+As our content partner, Moore helped network participants learn about and apply specific gun violence prevention best practices.